tgirke/GEN242-2018/pages/mydoc/mydoc_project_intro.md

 Both the R Markdown script (`.Rmd`) along with the rendered HTML or PDF report will be submitted to each student's private GitHub repository.

 The reports should be submitted to each student’s private GitHub repository that was used to submit the homework assignments.
-For the report please create in this repository a new directory named `ProjectReport` and include in it the following files:
+For the report each student should create in this repository a new directory named `ProjectReport` and include in it the following files:

 * `.Rmd` source script of project report
 * Report rendered from *.Rmd source in HTML or PDF format
 * Optional: additional file with custom functions, e.g. *_Fct.R
-* __Deadline__ for submitting the reports is June 13 at midnight.
+* __Deadline__ for submitting the reports: 6:00 PM, June 13th, 2017

 The expected structure of the final project report is outlined below.